 Established in 2003, the Loyola Clinical Centers at Belvedere Square serve as a training and professional development venue for Loyola students, as well as a multidisciplinary center for the greater Baltimore community offering a holistic approach to assessment, treatment, and consultation for clients and their families.
 The unique collaboration of the Departments of Pastoral Counseling, Psychology, Speech-Language Pathology/Audiology, and Teacher Education affords a comprehensive evaluation to the Centers' clients, as well as a unique learning environment in the training and professional development of Loyola students.
 Conveniently located within two miles of the Baltimore Campus, this newest facility affords Loyola students a clinical setting in a professional environment within the Baltimore community.

 COMPUTER SCIENCE

 Office: Donnelly Science Center, Room 125A

-Telephone: 410-617-2464 Website: www.cs.loyola.edu
+Website: www.loyola.edu/computerscience

 Chair: Roger D. Eastman, Associate Professor

 Director: David W. Binkley

 Director of Program Operations: Lewis I. Berman Academic Coordinator, Computer Science:

 James Reeder